hadv/vito-interface/README.md

 ### Environment Setup

-1. Configure the client environment:
+Configure the environment variables:
-   - Copy `.env.example` to `.env` in the client directory
+- Copy `client/.env.example` to `client/.env.local`
-   - Set appropriate values for all environment variables
+- Set appropriate values for all environment variables (see STATIC_DEPLOYMENT_GUIDE.md for details)

-2. Configure the server environment:
-   - Create or edit `.env` file in the server directory
-   - Set required API keys and configuration values

 ### Installation